WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

 Cloudflare Access configuration
 [in the new `cloudflare` root module](#moving-cloudflare-access-and-the-new-cloudflare-root-module).

-When doing this, we should also add all Cloudflare Page and WAF rules related to Airflow over from `openverse.engineering` into the `cloudflare` root module onto the `openverse.org` zone.
+When doing this, we should also add all Cloudflare Page, Cache, and WAF rules related to Airflow over from `openverse.engineering` into the `cloudflare` root module onto the `openverse.org` zone.
 Right now these are not configured in Terraform, so we will take the opportunity now to do so.

 To clarify the redirect expectations, we will _not_ redirect `airflow.openverse.engineering` to `airflow.openverse.org`.
 This is an internal